bnolan/bnolan.github.com/_posts/2011-04-18-diaspora-x-ui.md

 <img src="/images/the-ministry.png" />
 <cite>The ministry of interesting posts</cite>

-I'm getting ready to deploy the latest diaspora-x so you can join me in the opensource facebook competitor.
+I'm getting ready to deploy the latest diaspora-x.